selwynpolit/d9book/book/caching.md

     :role
 ```

-You can find them in core in `web/core/core.services.yml` where they are broken up into 3 groups:
+You can find many of them in core in `web/core/core.services.yml` where they are broken up into 3 groups:
 - Simple cache contexts (which depend on the `request` context)
 - Complex cache contexts which depend on the routing system
 - Complex cache contexts that may be calculated from a combination of multiple aspects of the request context plus extra logic.